 Feelings Of Worthlessness

 People living with depression and anxiety often experience a persistent feeling of worthlessness and low self-esteem.
 This feeling can be general or related to a specific area, such as work, school, or personal relationships.
-While many people go through periods of self-doubt and uncertainty, the symptoms experienced by those dealing with depression tend to be more intense and persist regardless of external factors.
+While many people go through periods of self-doubt and uncertainty, the symptoms experienced by those coping with depression tend to be more intense and persist regardless of external factors.

 Like feelings of worthlessness, excessive guilt can be another common symptom of depression.
 People may feel guilty for actions they have or haven't taken, often dwelling on past actions to an unhealthy extent.
 People can also feel guilty about their mental illness and how it affects their personal and professional lives.